knaranjo18/graphics_SpellFire/README.md

 ![Spellfire Demo](data/demo.gif)

 ## How to Start
-If you just want to get straight to the game, place `Spellfire.exe` in the same directory as the `data` and `shader` folders.
-Then simply run it to play.
-If you wanna compile from source, follow the instructions below.
+If you just want to get straight to the game, run `Spellfire.exe`.
+Do not move it from its folder.

 ## Controls
 See control menu